-This page provides information about using private IP to connect to your Cloud SQL instances.
-For step-by-step instructions for configuring an instance to use private IP, see Configuring Private IP Connectivity.
+This page provides information about using private IP with Cloud SQL.
+For step-by-step instructions for configuring a Cloud SQL instance to use private IP, see Configuring private IP.

-You can use private services access to connect to Cloud SQL instances from Compute Engine or Google Kubernetes Engine instances.
+You can use private services access to connect to:

 To use private IP, your network and application environment must meet the following requirements.
-In addition, setting up private IP for the first time requires some additional IAM permissions.
+In addition, setting up private IP for the first time requires extra IAM permissions.

-You must define an allocated IP address range for the Cloud SQL instances in your VPC network.
-This range is a CIDR block of IP addresses that are available for the private services access connection (and the resulting VPC Network Peering) to use.
-You cannot use these IP addresses in your VPC network.
-An allocated IP address range ensures that subnet IP ranges and destinations for custom routes in your VPC network do not overlap with ones that the private services access connection uses.
-You can create an allocated IP range manually if you want to control the CIDR block, or you can have GCP create one for you.
+The allocated IP address range ensures that subnet IP ranges and destinations for custom routes in your VPC network do not overlap with address ranges that the private services access connection uses.
+You can create an allocated IP range manually if you want to control the CIDR block, or you can have Google Cloud create one for you.

 Application environment requirements